alcabasaharold/Starbucks-Project-Test/README.md

 * Compare revenue against rent costs
 * Estimate city-level coffee market potential (based on a 25% assumption of coffee drinkers per city)
 * Identify the best cities for expansion
+* This project includes both SQL analysis and a Power BI dashboard for visual storytelling.

 All analysis is performed using advanced SQL queries in PostgreSQL.